 Presbycusis

 Presbycusis is the term used to describe the slow and progressive type of hearing loss that comes along with aging.
 At age 65, approximately one in every three persons has hearing loss.
-At age 75 half of the people have hearing loss.
+At age 75, half of the people have hearing loss.
 This condition happens gradually and often affects both ears.
-In the beginning one may not even realize that they have this condition because of its gradual occurance.
-At first they just may have problems with recognizing some sounds due to some other factors like some background noise.
-There are some reasons which can affect hearing loss in this case.
-These are gun shots, power tools, very loud music, industrial machinery etc. Basically anything that is loud affects hearing.
+In the beginning, one may not even realize that they have this condition because of its gradual occurrence.
+At first, they may have problems with recognizing some sounds due to some other factors, such as background noise.
+Some reasons can affect hearing loss in this case.
+These are gunshots, power tools, very loud music, industrial machinery, etc. Basically, anything that is loud affects hearing.
 Presbycusis is genetically determined.